protocol/launchpad/content/en/curriculum/ipfs/subsystems-architecture/index.md

 ---
 ## Architecture

 This lesson provides a digestible, top-level description of the IPFS protocol stack, the subsystems, and how they fit together.
-It delegates non-interface details to other specs as much as possible.
+It delegates non-interface details to other sources as much as possible.

 IPFS is not just one piece of software.
 It is a modular set of libraries and specifications that are designed to be used in various contexts.
 Not all [implementations of IPFS](https://docs.ipfs.tech/basics/ipfs-implementations/) will have the same diagram flow charts.
 Implementations are created for different use cases, so the different components they use will also vary.

 ## Subsystems diagram
 _WIP: This is a high-level architecture diagram of the various sub-systems of **Kubo (go-ipfs)**.
-To be updated with how they interact._
+To be updated with how they interact.
+Checkout the [IPFS White Paper](https://github.com/ipfs/papers/blob/master/ipfs-cap2pfs/ipfs-p2p-file-system.pdf) to gain a general & technical understanding of what IPFS is._

 ![ipfs subsystem 1](go-ipfs-subsystems.png)